 Tags are widely used on the platforms based on user-generated content: when you upload the photo to the stock, post on the social networks or write on the blog, you can mark your content with the particular keywords which will then unite all the pieces of content marked with the tag.
 The screenshot above shows you the part of the home page of Design4Users Blog which actively uses a cloud of tags to enhance navigation around the blog content.
 In terms of interaction, click on a tag moves the user to the webpage collecting all the content marked with this tag.
 Also, tags are an SEO-friendly technique increasing the chances that the content will be found via search engines.

-As another example, here’s the tagging offered by Unsplash, the well-known platform of free stock photos.
-When users download a photo, they are offered to type their own tags aka keywords that would describe this photo in the best way of helping other users to find it.
+As another example, here’s the tagging offered by Unsplash, the well-known platform for free stock photos.
+When users download a photo, they are offered to type their own tags aka keywords that would describe this photo, in the best way of helping other users to find it.
 As we can see, the input field for adding tags also supports users with prompts for better usability.
-So, tags present user-generated elements of navigation that makes the interface closer and clearer to their target audience.
+So, tags present user-generated elements of navigation that make the interface closer and clearer to their target audience.

-Planning the navigation is the hard work that demands a good knowledge of psychology and interaction patterns, user testing and a serious approach to information architecture from the earliest stages of an app or website design.
-However, it becomes the solid ground for positive user experience which will solve users’ problems and motivate them to get back to the product again and again.
+Planning the navigation is hard work that demands a good knowledge of psychology and interaction patterns, user testing, and a serious approach to information architecture from the earliest stages of an app or website design.
+However, it becomes the solid ground for a positive user experience that will solve users’ problems and motivate them to get back to the product again and again.

 Here is the set of recommended materials for further reading for those who would like to get deeper into this topic and learn more about the theme.